-- a) A Participant shall notify all other Participants at least ten calendar days before issuing any commitment in accordance with Annex V of the Arrangement if: - the applicable country risk classification and buyer risk category used to calculate the MPR is that of a third party guarantor located outside of the obligor's country [i.e. determined according to the first tiret of Article 24 e)]; or - the applicable MPR has been decreased through the application of a country risk mitigation technique listed in Article 30. - b) If any other Participant requests a discussion during this period, the initiating Participant shall wait an additional ten calendar days. - c) A Participant shall inform all other Participants of its final decision following a discussion to facilitate the review of the body of experience in accordance with Article 69.
+- a) A Participant shall notify all other Participants at least ten calendar days before issuing any commitment in accordance with Annex VIII if: - the applicable country risk classification and buyer risk category used to calculate the MPR is that of a third party guarantor located outside of the obligor's country [i.e. determined according to the first tiret of Article 24 e)]; - the applicable MPR has been decreased through the application of a country risk mitigation technique listed in Article 30; or - it intends to provide support in accordance with Article 10 a) 2) or d) of Annex IV. - it intends to provide support in accordance with Article 5 a) of Annex V. - b) If any other Participant requests a discussion during this period, the initiating Participant shall wait an additional ten calendar days. - c) A Participant shall inform all other Participants of its final decision following a discussion to facilitate the review of the body of experience in accordance with Article 69.
 The Participants shall maintain records of their experience with regard to premium rates notified in accordance with paragraph a) above.

-- a) A Participant shall, in accordance with Annex V of the Arrangement, notify all other Participants at least ten calendar days before issuing any commitment if it intends to: - 1) Support a repayment term of more than five years to a Category I Country. - 2) Provide support in accordance with Article 10 d) 3). - 3) Provide support in accordance with Article 13 a). - 4) Provide support in accordance with Article 14 d). - 5) Provide support in accordance with Article 24 c) when the credit value is greater than $10 \text{ million SDRs}^{14}$.
+- a) A Participant shall, in accordance with Annex VIII, notify all other Participants at least ten calendar days before issuing any commitment if it intends to: - 1) Provide support in accordance with Article 10 d) 3). - 2) Support a repayment term of more than five years to a Category I country. - 3) Provide support in accordance with Article 13 a). - 4) Provide support in accordance with Article 14 d). - 5) Apply a premium rate in accordance with the provisions of Article 24 c) 1) when participating as part of a syndicated loan package.